Family Therapy

 There are many benefits to participating in therapy, such as

-- getting what you really want in relationships with your kids and your partner
+- getting what you really want in relationships

 - more considerate and respectful relationships